MILI Dribbling Lessons

 Social Studies and Information Literacy

-Lessons Incorporating Information Literacy and SOCIAL STUDIES
+Lessons Incorporating Information Literacy and Social Studies

 Standards: I. United States History

-Lesson: INTERACTIVE RESEARCH: A TIME PERIOD IN AMERICAN HISTORY
+Lesson: INTERACTIVE RESEARCH: A TIME PERIOD IN AMERICAN HISTORY (grades 9-12)

 Overview: Students choose a time period to research, documenting their sources as they determine the political figures, historical events, inventions, icons, etc. To complete their peer-reviewed projects, students may choose to use Appleworks, iphoto, imovie, ipods, and more.